NathanGodey/AdvancedNLP/markdown/course5_inference.md

 ### Mixture of experts

-- Reduced computational the training and inference since we only need to run $1/N$th of the FFN weights.
+- Reduced computation during training and inference since we only need to run $1/N$th of the FFN weights.
-- Instable during training: can strugle to generalized, thus prone to overfitting.
+- Unstable during training: can struggle to generalize, thus prone to overfitting.
-- Load balancing is curcial: we do not want a subset of experts to be under-utilized.
+- Load balancing is crucial: we do not want a subset of experts to be under-utilized.

 ---